gopal2812/convandgpt/andrewng-p-4-convolutional-neural-network.md

   - Named after Alex Krizhevsky who was the first author of this paper.
 The other authors includes Geoffrey Hinton.

-  - The goal for the model was the ImageNet challenge which classifies https://raw.githubusercontent.com/ashishpatel26/DeepLearning.ai-Summary/master/4-%20Convolutional%20Neural%20Networks/Images/ into 1000 classes.
+  - The goal for the model was the ImageNet challenge which classifies images into 1000 classes.
 Here are the drawing of the model:

   - ![](https://raw.githubusercontent.com/ashishpatel26/DeepLearning.ai-Summary/master/4-%20Convolutional%20Neural%20Networks/Images//06.png)